homiedopie/beberlei.de/drafts/build_a_domain_model__no_setters_allowed.rst

 Tackling getters
 ----------------

-Avoiding getters is a bit more cumbersome.
+Avoiding getters is a bit more cumbersome and given no setters, maybe not worth the trouble anymore.

-You still need getters to access the information, either if you display models directly in the view or for testing purposes.
+You still need getters to access the object state, either if you display models directly in the view or for testing purposes.
 There is another way to get rid of all the getters that you don't need explicitly in a domain model, using the visitor pattern in combination with view models: